 In our fast-paced modern society, we are all subjected to the constant stress of smartphones, social media, and the pressure to multitask when we feel pulled in several different directions.
 Children, however, may be particularly susceptible to the harmful side effects of our “always-on” culture.
 These wide-ranging effects may include anxiety, depression, poor self-esteem, social withdrawal, insomnia, impaired school performance, and more.
-Meditation and mindfulness offer a way to counteract these negative impacts and help children experience benefits such as the following:
+Mindfulness offer a way to counteract these negative impacts and help children experience benefits such as the following

 - A greater sense of inner peace and self-esteem